 Student Learning Objectives for the course include:

-- Demonstrate knowledge of at least one culture beyond their own, an attitude of respect and openness, and that their worldview is not universal.
+- Describe at least one culture beyond their own and describe how their worldview isn't universal

-- Identify the values and norms of their own culture and interpret their individual culture to people from cultures different than their own.
+- Explain their own cultural identity and describe their culture to people from cultures different than their own

-- Collaborate effectively with others whose culture is different from their own and share their learning experience with others.
+- Demonstrate effective intercultural communication by collaborating with others whose culture is different from their own and reflecting upon the experience

-The review period for an intercultural communication course is two weeks.
-Students will submit the course syllabus to IPfirstname.lastname@example.org with an explanation of how the course meets the above criteria.
+The review period for an intercultural communication course is 2 weeks.
+Students will submit the course syllabus to IPemail@example.com with an explanation of how the course meets the above criteria.
+Students should submit the course for review and receive approval PRIOR to submitting their international area reflection.

 International Reflection and Evaluation